instrumentisto/rust-incubator/orientation.md

 Please be **respectful and polite** to peers and mentors.

-> 💡 Advice: mutual support is our value.
+> 💡 Advice: mutual support is our *value*.
 Don't underestimate the importance of soft skills.

 ### Expulsion